Energinet-DataHub/ARCHIVED-geh-charges/README.md

 The charges domain is responsible for keeping track of price lists of grid companies and prices set by laws on the national level (fees and taxes).

-In addition, the charges domain also keeps track of which of these prices a specific market evaluation point is assigned to at any given moment in time.
+In addition, the charges domain also keeps track of which of these prices a specific metering point is assigned to at any given moment in time.

 These are the business processes maintained by this domain.